-- 6.1.1 The Applicant understands that in order for an EPS licence to be granted for the specific purposes set out in the Conservation (Natural Habitats) Regulations 1994 (as amended) and the Conservation of Offshore Marine Habitats and Species Regulations 2017, the regulator would need to be satisfied that the Application passes each of the three tests namely: (1) Overriding public interest; (2) No satisfactory alternatives; and (3) Favourable conservation status.
-This document, in support of EPS licence applications, has sought to demonstrate compliance with these three tests. - 6.1.2 The proposed survey will contribute to long-term strategic economic development and regeneration, in addition to reducing GHG emissions and aiming to mitigate the ramifications of climate change, therefore the Licensable Operations fulfil the requirements of Test 1: Overriding Public Interest.
+- 1.1.145 The proposed survey will contribute to long-term strategic economic development and regeneration, in addition to reducing GHG emissions and aiming to mitigate the ramifications of climate change, therefore the Licensable Operations fulfil the requirements of Test 1: Overriding Public Interest.
 The Licensable Operations are a solution to a fundamental and essential step required for the sustainable construction of the proposed project, and the option of 'do nothing' is not considered to be a realistic option.
-As such it can be demonstrated that the Licensable Operations fulfil the requirements of Test 2: No Satisfactory Alternatives. - 6.1.3 The Applicant has sought to demonstrate that, should the Project Consents be granted, the activities would not be detrimental to the maintenance of the FCS of EPS likely to occur within the zone of potential impact of the Project.
+As such it can be demonstrated that the Licensable Operations fulfil the requirements of Test 2: No Satisfactory Alternatives. - 1.1.146 The Applicant has sought to demonstrate that, should the EPS licences be granted, the activities would not be detrimental to the maintenance of the FCS of EPS likely to occur within the zone of potential impact of the surveys.
 Those EPS included harbour porpoise, bottlenose dolphin, white-beaked dolphin, Atlantic white-sided dolphin and minke whale.
-Project specific noise modelling predicted that, in the absence of mitigation, auditory injury could occur out to a maximum of 342 m across all species and disturbance out a maximum range of 1,643 m across all species. - 6.1.4 The assessment found that in the absence of mitigation, less than one individual of each species has the potential to experience auditory injury at any one time across both sites. - 6.1.5 The risk of auditory injury to marine mammals from the proposed geophysical survey activities will be mitigated following JNCC mitigation guidelines (JNCC, 2017). - 6.1.6 Up to approximately five harbour porpoise and up to two white-beaked dolphin have the potential to experience disturbance across the two surveys.
-These numbers constitute very small proportions of the relevant management unit populations. - 6.1.7 Based on the output of noise modelling, in conjunction with available data on relevant populations, habitat use and natural range, it was demonstrated that for all five species, the number of animals affected in the context of the wider MU populations will be very small and therefore unlikely to significantly affect the population as a whole; the populations of EPS in the vicinity of the survey area will continue to maintain themselves on a long-term basis as a viable component of their natural habitats.
-In addition, it was demonstrated that for all five EPS, the Licensable Operations are not predicted to create a barrier to movement for EPS and are therefore not likely to reduce the range of populations, with the natural range of each species neither being reduced nor likely to be reduced for the foreseeable future.
-Finally, it was demonstrated that any habitat likely to be affected by the Licensable Construction Operations will constitute a very small proportion of the available habitat to these EPS and therefore it is predicted that there is, and will probably continue to be, a sufficiently large habitat to maintain EPS populations on a long-term basis.
-As such the Applicant has demonstrated that the Licensable Operations fulfil the requirements of Test 3: Favourable Conservation Status. - 6.1.8 There are no numerical thresholds for injury to basking shark due to high frequency sonar and, therefore, no results are presented for this species.
-However, due to the nature of the proposed surveys and mitigation, it is considered unlikely that there will be any significant adverse impacts to basking shark. - 6.1.9 Due to the temporary and localised nature of the proposed surveys, it is considered unlikely to have a significant effect on any SACs with marine mammals as qualifying features, or be capable of affecting (other than insignificantly) the protected features of any NC MPA.
+Project specific noise modelling predicted that, in the absence of mitigation, auditory injury could occur out to a maximum of 310 m across all species and disturbance out a maximum range of 1,690 m across all species. - 1.1.147 The assessment found that in the absence of mitigation, less than one individual of each species has the potential to experience auditory injury at any one time across all sites. - 1.1.148 The risk of auditory injury to marine mammals from the proposed geophysical survey activities will be mitigated following JNCC mitigation guidelines (JNCC, 2017). - 1.1.149 Up to six harbour porpoise and up to two white-beaked dolphin have the potential to experience disturbance across the two surveys.
+These numbers constitute very small proportions of the relevant management unit populations (Section 0). - 1.1.150 Based on the output of noise modelling, in conjunction with available data on relevant populations, habitat use and natural range, it was demonstrated that for all five species, the number of animals affected in the context of the wider MU populations will be very small and therefore unlikely to affect the population as a whole; the populations of EPS in the vicinity of the survey areas will continue to maintain themselves on a long-term basis as a viable component of their natural habitats.
+In addition, it was demonstrated that for all five EPS, the Licensable Operations are not predicted to create a barrier to movement and are therefore not likely to reduce the range of populations, with the natural range of each species neither being reduced nor likely to be reduced for the foreseeable future.
+Finally, it was demonstrated that any habitat likely to be affected by the Licensable Operations will constitute a very small proportion of the available habitat to these EPS and therefore it is predicted that there is, and will probably continue to be, a sufficiently large habitat to maintain EPS populations on a long-term basis.
+As such the Applicant has demonstrated that the Licensable Operations fulfil the requirements of Test 3: Favourable Conservation Status. - 1.1.151 There are no numerical thresholds for injury to basking shark due to high frequency sonar and, therefore, no results are presented for this species. - 1.1.152 Due to the temporary and localised nature of the proposed surveys, it is considered unlikely to have a likely significant effect on any SACs or SPAs, or be capable of affecting (other than insignificantly) the protected features of any NC MPA.